 - PayPal – We use PayPal to collect payments (see more here https://www.paypal.com/uk/webapps/mpp/ua/privacy-prev)

-The Encyclopedia uses analytics services provided by Automattic.
-Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling Us to better understand how people use The Encyclopedia.
-This, in turn, enables Us to improve The Encyclopedia and the products and services offered through it.
-You do not have to allow Us to use these Cookies, however whilst Our use of them does not pose any risk to your privacy or your safe use of The Encyclopedia, it does enable Us to continually improve Our Site, making it a better and more useful experience for you.
+Our Site use analytics services.
+Website analytics refers to a set of tools used to collect and analyse usage statistics, enabling Us to better understand how people use Our Sites.
+This, in turn, enables Us to improve the products and services that we offer.
+You do not have to allow Us to use these Cookies, however whilst Our use of them does not pose any risk to your privacy or your safe use of Our Sites, it does enable Us to continually improve Our Sites, making them better.

 You can choose to enable or disable Cookies in your internet browser.
 Most internet browsers also enable you to choose whether you wish to disable all cookies or only third party cookies.
 By default, most internet browsers accept Cookies but this can be changed.
 For further details, please consult the help menu in your internet browser or the documentation that came with your device.